nkandpa2/nkandpa2.github.io/index.md

 ## Talks

 If any of these presentations seem interesting and you'd like to know more, feel free to send me an email.
+* [Large Language Models Struggle to Learn Long-Tail Information](assets/long_tail_slides.pdf) at IBM Research Zurich, February 2023
+    * A presentation on two of our papers that analyze LLM behavior through the lens of their pre-training data
 * [Deduplicating Training Data Mitigates Privacy Risks in Language Models](https://slideslive.com/38983424) at ***ICML***, June 2022
     * A video presentation of our [paper](https://arxiv.org/abs/2202.06539) on the privacy of language models trained on web-scraped datasets
 * [Music Enhancement via Image Translation and Vocoding](https://youtu.be/K3C__kpr7M8) at ***IEEE ICASSP***, May 2022